Available in: Extended firmware only

 Warning: This feature is experimental.
 VPN services consume additional CPU and memory resources which may affect print quality or reliability during active prints.
 It is recommended to disable VPN while printing or monitor system performance closely.

-Navigate to the firmware-config interface and select Tailscale under VPN Provider.
+Navigate to the firmware-config web interface, go to the Remote Access section, and select Tailscale under VPN Provider.
 This will automatically download and install Tailscale.

 Step 1: Download Tailscale (requires internet connection):